-Hard engineering approaches tend to be expensive, last only a short amount of time, are visually unattractive and unsustainable.
+Hard engineering approaches to coastal management tend to be expensive, last only a short amount of time, are visually unattractive and unsustainable.
 They often increase erosion in other places further down the coast.
-Use the tabs below to explore different hard engineering approaches to managing the coast.

 Groynes are wooden barriers constructed at right angles to the beach to retain material.
 The material is trapped between these groynes and cannot be transported away by longshore drift.
 Groynes encourage a wide beach which helps absorb energy from waves, reducing the rate of cliff erosion.

 Cheap, retain wide sandy beaches and do not affect access to the beach.

 Beaches beyond the defences are starved of beach material due to their impact on longshore drift.

 Seawalls are usually built along the front of cliffs to protect settlements or another land of high economic importance.
 They are often recurved which means waves are reflected back on themselves.
 This can cause the erosion of material at the base of the seawall.

 Provide excellent defence where wave energy is high, reassures the public and long lifespan.

 They are expensive and can affect beach access, recurved sea walls can increase the erosion of beach material.

 Traditionally these have been wooden slatted barriers constructed towards the rear of beaches to protect the base of cliffs.
 Energy from waves is dissipated by them breaking against the revetments.
 In recent times concrete revetments such as accropodes have been used in places such as Scarborough.

 Less beach material is eroded compared to a seawall.
 Cheaper and less intrusive than a sea wall.